Nuclear Power in Pakistan

 The Khan Research Laboratories (KRL) at Kahuta in Punjab is described as a weapons engineering R&D institute and research laboratory, focused on producing high-enriched uranium using centrifuge technology originally stolen from Urenco by Dr Abdul Q Khan.
 Set up about 1976 as the Engineering Research Laboratories it was a key part of Pakistan's weapons program, supported by the Army Corps of Engineers in competition with the plutonium program being pursued by PAEC.
 It was renamed in honour of Dr Khan 1981.

 Pakistan is not party to the Nuclear Non-Proliferation Treaty but does have its civil power reactors and two research reactors (PARR 1&2) under item-specific IAEA safeguards.
-An agreement for two further 340 MWe reactors came into force in April 2011.
+An agreement for two further 340 MWe reactors – Chashma 3&4 – came into force in April 2011.
+In March 2017 the IAEA approved Pakistan’s request to apply international safeguards to both Karachi Coastal units.
 Pakistan has refused calls for international inspections of its enrichment activities.

 Pakistan's Kahuta project (incorporating Project-706) to produce a uranium bomb was launched in 1972, following a disastrous war with India.
 It was partly financed by Libya to 1979.
 In May 1974 India exploded a nuclear test close to the Pakistan border, galvanising Pakistani efforts.
 The project was disbanded in 1983 after a successful cold test of weapon components.